What Attracts House Centipedes To Your Home?

 • Weeds, tall grass, and other overgrowth are a playground for pests.
 If you want to put out the welcome mat for bugs, and the centipedes that love to eat them, this is the best way.
 Keep things neat to reduce pest populations.

-When you reduce centipedes in your yard, and especially near your foundation walls, you reduce the chances that they will come into your yard.
+When you reduce centipedes in your yard, especially near your foundation walls, you reduce the chances that they will come into your yard.
 For added protection, do a detailed inspection of your exterior and seal any potential entry point you see.
 Make sure to check your window and door screens as well.
 And remember that it doesn’t take much of a gap to allow a centipede to get in.

 Schedule Your Free Inspection